openbaton/docs/docs/nfvo-installation-deb.md

 * `fms` contains the jar file related of Open Baton Fault Management System (FMS)
 * `ase` contains the jar file related of Open Baton Auto Scaling Engine (ASE)
 * `nse` contains the jar file related of Open Baton Network Slicing Engine (NSE)
-* `plugins` contains the plugins for Open Baton.
+* `plugins/vim-drivers` contains the VIM-Driver plugins for Open Baton.
 By default the Test VIM Driver plugin is installed, therefore its jar file is stored in this directory.
-Additionally, if during the installation procedure you decide to install the OpenStack VIM-Driver Plugins then also its jar file will be stored in this directory
+Additionally, if during the installation procedure you decide to install the OpenStack VIM-Driver Plugin then also its jar file will be stored in this directory
+* `plugins/monitoring` contains the monitoring plugins for Open Baton.
+If during the installation procedure you decide to install the Fault Management system then also the Zabbix plugin will be automatically installed and therefore its jar file will be stored in this directory
 * `systemd` contains the Open Baton configuration files for the system and service manager "systemd"